 Soak and Soften the Black Eyed Peas

 - Place the sorted and rinsed black eyed peas into the dutch oven and cover them with the cold water.
-Soak the peas on the countertop for 8-12 hours (or overnight).
+Soak the peas on the countertop for 2-3 hours.

 - Once the peas have soaked, drain off the soaking water.
 Give them a quick rinse under cold water before returning them to the dutch oven.